L. Tom Perry Special Collections Library: Manuscript collecting

 In 1957, Hansen was put in charge of manuscript collecting, and by 1958, he emphasized the manuscript collecting department in Special Collections.
 The next year the archives were forced off-campus due to space limitations; Special Collections was housed in the storage area of the Utah Wholesale Grocery Warehouse where it stayed from 1959 to 1960.
 During that time period, Hansen took a sabbatical to complete his Ph.D. and Donald T. Schmidt was assigned as acting University Archivist.

 Hansen returned to BYU in 1961 and began to collect items pertaining to "mining history, economic history, and things that no one else was collecting at the time."
 He argued that "BYU should search out Western mining records, railroad records, public utility records, transportation records, and cowboy history."
 Hansen was enthusiastic about the expanding manuscript collection and tried to get the students and faculty more involved in utilizing it.
 These early efforts to expand Special Collections laid the foundation for the wide variety of collecting areas that BYU is now recognized for.
 Delbert Roach, the university archivist appointed after Hansen, said, "The Brigham Young University is vitally interested in preserving the history of western America and especially Utah.
 It was this interest that prompted the Brigham Young University to provide the finest facilities for the preservation of manuscripts, personal records, diaries, letters, business records and similar records in its new library."

-During the 1961–1962 school year, Special Collections moved back to BYU campus; it was housed in the library of BYU's J. Rueben Clark Law School.
+During the 1961–1962 school year, Special Collections moved back to BYU campus; it was housed in the library of BYU's J. Reuben Clark Law School.
 Hansen played an integral role in transporting both archival materials and other papers to their new homes.
 By this time the collection contained the Arthur V. Watkins papers, James E. Talmage papers, Peerless Coal Co. records, Bamberger Railway Records, Herald R. Clark papers, L. John Nuttall papers, and Jesse Knight Investment Company records.
 Hansen left BYU in 1962 and was replaced by Roach.
 Roach remained enthusiastic about manuscript collecting, but left the university after about a year; Hollis Scott was then appointed the university archivist.